stugrul/offer-service/README.md

 DELETE http://localhost:8082/offers/{id}

-API allows merchants to advertise, retrieve, update and delete offers
+API allows merchants to advertise, retrieve, update and delete offers.

 Below is an Offer object which some of the endpoints consume